dan11003/tbv_slam_public/README.md

 Additional bag files can be created by following [our guide](https://github.com/dan11003/CFEAR_Radarodometry_code_public)

-## Preprocessing odometry and generate training data
+# 1. Advanced usage for Evaluation purposes - Precompute odometry and and training data
-To improve speed of evaluation, odometry is not being estimated on-the-fly, it is instead preprocessed separately and stored into constraint graphs (simple_graph.sgh).
-This can be done using:
+To improve speed of evaluation, odometry is not being estimated on-the-fly, it is instead precomputed separately and stored into constraint graphs (simple_graph.sgh).
+This step will be made optional in the future for online integration.
+Currently, precomputing can be done using:

-### Either: Single Oxford sequence - Precompute Odometry and CFEAR/CorAl alignment training data
+## Either: Single Oxford sequence - Precompute of Odometry and CFEAR/CorAl alignment data
 Generate odometry and training data for Oxford sequence _2019-01-10-12-32-52-radar-oxford-10k_.
 ```
 roscd tbv_slam/script/oxford/training